nosarthur/nosarthur.github.io/_drafts/golang.md

 The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) is created by Google in 2009.
-It is in the C language family, with a syntax close to C/C++ and Python.
+Its syntax is similar to C/C++ and Python.
-To me, it feels like C with enhancements in native data types, support for structures with methods, interface-based programming, and concurrency programming.
+To me, it feels like C with enhancements in native data types (dynamic array and hashmap), interface-based programming, and concurrency programming.

 * It does not have class and inheritance.
 * It does not have implicit type conversion (with the exception of `interface`).
 * It does not have exceptions.
 * It does not have asserts.
+* It does not have default parameters.
+* It does not have macros.
 * It supports `struct` with data and methods.
 * It supports polymorphism from composition.
-* It supports concurrency programming.
+* It supports concurrency programming based on the [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes) model.
 * It supports implicit `interface` matching.
+* It has lightweight threads with variable-size stack called *goroutines*.
 * It has pointer but not reference.
 * It has garbage collection.
 * Its function arguments are passed by value.